primiano/perfetto-docs/docs/analysis/metrics.md

 Breaking this down again:

-1. Starting from the inner-most SELECT statement, there is what looks like function call to the ProcessInfo function; in face this is no conincidence.
+1. Starting from the inner-most SELECT statement, there is what looks like function call to the ProcessInfo function; in face this is no coincidence.
    For each proto that the metrics platform knows about, an SQL function is generated with the same name as the proto.
 This function takes key value pairs with the key as the name of the proto field to fill and the value being